Read the Latest Issue of STATLINE

 APEX awards are based on excellence in graphic design, editorial content, and the ability to achieve overall communications excellence.
 Moreover, APEX's Award of Excellence recognizes exceptional entries submitted in dozens of individual categories covering print and digital media.
 STATLINE also received APEX awards in 2015 and 2016.

 For the 2017 APEX contest, STATLINE staff submitted breaking news coverage of the Medicare reimbursement changes finalized in the 2017 Medicare Physician Fee Schedule and regular editions of the newsletter throughout 2016.
-View the entire list of 2017 winners from the APEX contest.

 Since 1979, members of the College have read STATLINE as their official source for advocacy and policy news from Washington, DC.
 STATLINE provides its target audience of pathologists with news articles on topics ranging from federal regulation to legislation and local grassroots action.
 CAP members receive STATLINE electronic newsletter issues on a weekly basis.